 Evolution of the Starcraft Franchise

 The first game in the Starcraft franchise was released on March 31st, 1998.
 It was one of the first RTS games ever that was balanced enough to become a highly competitive game.
 It is one of the most influential PC eSports titles of all time.
 Arguably, the home of the first Starcraft game is South Korea, where it was most popular at the time.
 It even became a part of the country’s pop culture.
 It seemed like everyone and their mothers played the game in South Korea.
+In addition, leading up to the release of Starcraft II: Wings of Liberty, Korean Air featured the face of the franchise’s hero Jim Raynor on several of its planes.

 After Wings of Liberty, which was released on July 27th, 2010, another two expansion packs were added to the franchise.
 Heart of the Swarm in 2013, and Legacy of the Void in 2015.
 However, Legacy of the Void is a standalone expansion pack and does not require previous games to be played.
 The games added more depth and story to Zerg and Protoss races respectively.